damiendevienne/Lifemap-VectorTiles/README.md

 # Lifemap-VectorTiles

 In this version of Lifemap, we strictly separate the retrieval of the NCBI taxonomy, and the generation of all formatted data necessary for Lifemap.
-This means that Lifemap can then be generated for any newick formatted tree, as long as the tree is in the correct format.
+This means that Lifemap can then be generated for any newick-formatted tree, as long as the tree is in the correct format.

+## Step 1 (optional): download a tree from NCBI.

 # get_NCBI_taxo_FR.py
 This function downloads the latest NCBI taxonomy, get french translations from INPN (zip file must already be present in the taxo folder), and outputs an NHX tree file for either the whole NCBI taxonomy, or for each subtree indicated in the command line with --taxid.